HackBulgaria/Programming101-Java/week02/README.md

 ## Now back to Java!
 ### 17. Fibonacci number

-Implement a function `int fibNumber(int n)`, which takes an integer n and returns a number, which is formed by concatenating the first n Fibonacci numbers.
+Implement a function `long fibNumber(int n)`, which takes an integer n and returns a number, which is formed by concatenating the first n Fibonacci numbers.

 Examples: